rmaree/tecmap/README.md

    The original data is splitted into multiple .js files using the filter_strings to avoid loading too much data in the browser.
 In tecmap.html the appropriate js file is loaded on-the-fly according e.g. to the day of the week and holidays (Belgium).

     2.3 static `data/routes.txt` will be converted to `data/routes.js`  (contains route short and long names)

+4. Get the latest version of https://github.com/google/transit/blob/master/gtfs-realtime/proto/gtfs-realtime.proto (ProtoBuf file definition) and copy it in data/

 ## Edit tecmap.html
 1. Edit the `loadScheduleFile()` function in **tecmap.html** if local files are not located in data/ or named in another way if you modified the convert_data.py script.